 Lack of customer complaints does not necessarily mean your team is doing a great job.
 Studies show that less than 5% of customers speak up or complain about poor service.
 A majority of them simply move to competitors.

-Hiver is useful not just as a communication tool for the team; it also provides relevant data that can be used to objectively assess individual/team performance, and thus ensure that your customer support levels don’t get hit.
+Hiver is useful not just as a communication tool for the team; it also provides relevant data that can be used to objectively assess individual/team performance.
+Thus, you can ensure that your customer support levels don’t get hit.

 When you use Google UI to manage Google Groups, the only data you can get is the number of messages received and sent.